jaycliff/Metronome/README.md

 # Metronome
-A web-worker-based ticker for applications that require tempo-based routines.
+A web-worker-based ticker for applications that require tempo-based routines (falls back to using setInterval when web worker is not available).

 ## Installation